 Creating a business plan is a good way of planning realistic growth.
 Write down where your business currently stands and where you want it to be.
 Map out how to realize your vision for its future.
 This will also help you stay on track and be accountable as it grows.
 For more information click here.

 You will need to choose a legal structure for your business.
 Are you interested in your business being a sole trader, a limited liability company, or a partnership?
 Both legal and tax considerations need to be taken into account for this so it’s best if you hire an accountant to help make the best decision for your business.

 - Set up your web presence

 To start with, you will need to search for and buy a domain name.
-Once you have this, you can use services like Wix, WordPress or Squarespace (among others) to get your website up quickly.
+Once you have this, you can use services like Wix, or WordPress (among others) to get your website up quickly.
 Start off with a basic site, you can always improve it at a later date.
 It’s a good idea to talk to your lawyer about registering for trademarks as well.
 For more information click here.

 - Begin creating your social media influence